Kakamega: Education

 Majority of primary and secondary schools in Kakamega are government owned.
 Kakamega primary is the major primary school and is located in the town's CBD.
-Private schools renowned nationally located in the town include: Kakamega Hill School and St Joseph primary school.
+Private schools renowned nationally located in the town include: Kakamega Hill School and St Joseph's primary school.

 The town also hosts one national secondary school, Kakamega High School and many other secondary schools.